-Snapper were previously called Pagrus aurata in Australia.Images of Snapper jaw bones at the University of Sydney Archaeological Fish-Bone Images.
+Snapper were previously known as Pagrus auratus.Images of Snapper jaw bones at the University of Sydney Archaeological Fish-Bone Images.

 Snapper, Chrysophrys auratus (Forster 1801)

-Recorded in Australian waters from about Townsville (Queensland) around the southern part of Australia to Cape Cuvier (Western Australia); also at Lord Howe and Norfolk islands in the Tasman Sea.
-Found elsewhere in New Zealand.
+Recorded in Australian waters from about Townsville (Queensland) around the southern part of Australia to Cape Cuvier (Western Australia); also at Lord Howe Island and Norfolk Island in the Tasman Sea.
+Elsewhere, the species occurs in New Zealand.